 - Dice tomatoes.
 Remove stems from parsley stems and chop parsley leaves.
 Rinse and drain canned fava beans and chickpeas.

-- Combine all ingredients in a large mixing bowl.
+- Whisk tahini sauce, olive oil, lemon juice, cumin, and salt in a large mixing bowl.
+Add the rest of the ingredients and combine.
 Taste and add salt as needed.
 Top with fresh chopped parsley and serve!